A study recently shared with Ignyte posed a question that has been and is currently on many minds.

 The actual problem here is organizational in nature, and, more specifically, based in legitimate employee privacy, autonomy, and trust concerns.
 That is, why should an employee who pays for their own phone and service allow the company they work for unfettered access to their device?

 One study respondent said, “…I’m getting a lot of push back…” when discussing this subject with their company which is not a unique situation for management to be in regarding this issue.

 However, every organization is unique and has a different risk management approach.
 What is appropriate and effective for one may not hold for another.
-Mobile device policy within the context of CMMC is an area that doesn’t have a black and white answer.
+CMMC level 2 mobile device policy is an area that doesn’t have a black and white answer.